Embaren/Blind-Testor/README.md

 # Blind-Testor
-A blind test tool to create blind test from YouTube videos !
+A blind test tool to create blind tests from YouTube videos !